k0emt/DmrContactTools/README.md

 Create or acquire a list of call signs for operators that you want in your contact list (if they have a DMR id).

+The default operator list input file is `ops.txt`

 ### Create your own list

 Make your own list of your on air buddies, frequent contacts, club or organization members, etc.  Create a file with one callsign per row.